willhbr/pod/docs/examples/getting-started.md

 Perfect!

-> You can set `defaults.build` and `defaults.run` in `pods.yaml` to specify the default target to build and run, which saves you from specifying it every time.
+> you can set `defaults.build` and `defaults.run` in `pods.yaml` to specify the default target to build and run, which saves you from specifying it every time.
 This shortens the above command to just `pod r`.

 Now we can do the easy part—write a useful application.
 You go off and do that, then we can continue and make a production image.

 `Containerfile.prod` can be very similar to our dev version, but for compiled languages we can use a two-stage containerfile to make our final image smaller.
-The default file looks like this:
+For Crystal projects I use a containerfile that looks something like:

 ```
 FROM docker.io/crystallang/crystal:latest-alpine AS builder